feldera/feldera/docs/tutorials/rest_api/index.md

 ```

-### Step 6: Read data directly from a view
+### Step 4: Read data directly from a view

 Both input and output connectors are optional, in the sense that input and
-output of data can directly be done using HTTP requests as well.
+output of data can directly be performed using HTTP requests as well.

-We can retrieve the view quantiles snapshot using `curl`:
+We can retrieve a snapshot of the `preferred\_vendor` view using `curl`:

 ```
-curl -X POST 'http://localhost:8080/v0/pipelines/sc-pipeline/egress/PREFERRED_VENDOR?format=json&mode=snapshot&query=quantiles' | jq
+curl -X POST 'http://localhost:8080/v0/pipelines/supply-chain/egress/PREFERRED_VENDOR?format=json&mode=snapshot&query=quantiles' | jq
 ```

 ... which for each of the parts will show the preferred vendor: